Mud Crab with Ginger & Shallot Sauce

 mud crab

 I managed to prepare 3 kilos of mud crab with a lot of blood sweat and tears.
 I served it up with egg noodles and a ginger and shallot sauce.This was my first time serving it up and I have to say, I was pleasantly surprised on the results, that I just have to share the recipe!
+Click here to take a look.
 I just loved how the noodles slurp up the sauce!

 fish